C. N. Annadurai: As chief minister

 Conference was conducted on a grand scale on 3 January 1968.
 Nevertheless, when a commemorative stamp was released to mark the Tamil conference, Annadurai expressed his dissatisfaction that the stamp contained Hindi when it was for Tamil.
 Annadurai also issued an order for the removal of the pictures of gods and religious symbols from public offices and buildings.
 He proceeded on a world tour as an invitee of the Yale University's Chubb Fellowship Programme and was also a guest of the State Department in the US in April–May 1968.
-He was awarded the Chubb Fellowship at Yale University, being the first non-American to receive this honour.
+He was awarded the Chubb Fellowship at Yale University.
 The same year he was awarded an honorary doctorate from Annamalai University.

 Death

 On 10 September 1968 Annadurai travelled to New York for medical treatment and he was operated for cancer in the gullet at the Memorial Sloan Kettering Cancer Center.
 He returned to Chennai in November and continued to address several official functions against medical advice.
 His health deteriorated further and he died on 3 February 1969.
 His cancer was attributed to his habit of chewing tobacco.
-His funeral had the highest number of attendees until then, as registered with The Guinness Book of Records.
+His funeral holds the record for highest number of attendees, as registered with The Guinness Book of Records.
 An estimated 15 million people attended it.
 His remains were buried in the northern end of Marina Beach, which is now called Anna Memorial.